History of U.S. foreign policy, 1897–1913

 The history of U.S. foreign policy from 1897 to 1913 concerns the foreign policy of the United States during the Presidency of William McKinley, Presidency of Theodore Roosevelt, and Presidency of William Howard Taft.
 This period followed History of U.S. foreign policy, 1861–1897 and began with the inauguration of McKinley in 1897.
 It ends with Woodrow Wilson in 1913, and the 1914 outbreak of World War I, which marked the start of new era in U.S. foreign policy.

 During this era, the United States emerged as a great power that was active even outside of its traditional area of concern in the Western Hemisphere.
 Major events included the Spanish–American War, the permanent annexation of Hawaii, the temporary annexation of the Philippines, the annexation of Puerto Rico, the Roosevelt Corollary regarding oversight of Latin America, the building of the Panama Canal and the voyage of the Great White Fleet that showed the world the powerful rebuilt U.S. Navy.

 The Cuban War of Independence against Spain broke out in 1895, and many Americans were angry with Spain's cruelty and demanded Washington work to stop it.
 The business community and top GOP leaders held back.
 The issue took highest priority when the USS Maine exploded and sank in Havana harbor while on a peace mission.
+The cause of the explosion was unclear, but the incident heightened the atmosphere for military intervention.
 McKinley demanded Spain soften its Cuban controls and Madrid refused.
 McKinley turned the issue over to Congress, which promptly declared war in April 1898.
 The United States quickly defeated Spain in the Spanish–American War, taking control of the Spanish possessions of Cuba, Puerto Rico, and the Philippines.
 In the aftermath of the war, Cuba became a de facto U.S. protectorate and the U.S. put down the Philippine Insurrection.
 Because of Democratic opposition in the Senate McKinley could not get a 2/3 majority to ratify a treaty to annex Hawaii, so he accomplished the same result by a majority vote on the Newlands Resolution in 1898.
 The result was a major strategic base in the Pacific Ocean.
 The McKinley administration thus established the first overseas empire in American history.